 “The BP spill was a tragedy that should be diagnosed with a goal of preventing a repeat, not in order to all but shut down an industry that is vital to U.S. energy supplies and the livelihood of millions on the Gulf Coast.”

-What I’d suggest is that you read the 398 page report for yourself and leave your comments here based on your own observations.
-Let me know what you think.
+What I’d suggest is that you read the 398-page report for yourself and make your own observations.

 To download the report, go to: